Asad-Zaidi/Restful-Api-MongoDB/README.md

 nodemon ./bin/www
 ```

-You can also change the port in the index.js file.
+You can also change the port in the bin/www and .env file.
-To test the API at port 3030 you can use Postman or Insomnia and perform the following requests:
+To test the API at port 3000 you can use Postman or Insomnia and perform the following requests:

-- Create a Product: POST http://localhost:3030/api/products
+- Create a Product: POST http://localhost:3000/api/products
-- Read all Product: GET http://localhost:3030/api/products
+- Read all Product: GET http://localhost:3000/api/products
-- Read a Product: GET http://localhost:3030/api/:id
+- Read a Product: GET http://localhost:3000/api/:id
-- Update a Product: PUT http://localhost:3030/api/:id
+- Update a Product: PUT http://localhost:3000/api/:id
-- Delete a Product: DELETE http://localhost:3030/api/:id
+- Delete a Product: DELETE http://localhost:3000/api/:id

 ## Contributing
 Issues and pull requests are welcome!